-A life insurance policy offers financial protection for the family of the policy holder in case something unexpected happens.
-However, the policy holder must keep up their part of the bargain otherwise there could be a life insurance policy lapse which renders it worthless unless corrected quickly.
+A life insurance policy offers financial protection for the policyholder’s family in case something unexpected happens.
+However, the policyholder must keep up their part of the bargain.
+Otherwise, there could be a life insurance policy lapse, rendering it worthless unless corrected quickly.

-While this can happen to anyone, it is very important that no lapse in premium payments occur because the ramifications are certainly clear.
-If you stop paying on your premiums, you may very well lose your life insurance policy and all the benefits that it offers.
+While this can happen to anyone, no lapse in premium payments must occur because the ramifications are certainly clear.
+If you stop paying your premiums, you may very well lose your life insurance policy and all its benefits.

 The Definition of a Life Insurance Policy Lapse:

 By definition, a life insurance lapse occurs when premium payments are no longer made and the cash surrender value has become exhausted under the conditions of the policy itself.
 The term itself refers to lapse in the coverage which means that the death benefit will now not be paid even if the policy has been regularly maintained for many years.

 If you do not make your premium payment on time, your policy will go into what is known as a “grace period.”
 The grace period is generally a set number of days that must pass before the policy will lapse.
 The grace period was set up to avoid issues such as delays in the mail or forgetting to pay right on time but paying a very short time later.

 The grace period prevents people trying hard to keep their life insurance policy from facing a lapse due to forces beyond their control.
 Generally speaking, the grace period is roughly 30 days and the insurance company will still provide coverage.
 However, if the grace period passes and the insurance company still has not received a premium payment, it will be considered a lapsed life insurance policy.